 Create a snack platter using cupcake tins.
 Fill each tin with a variety of colorful foods.
-“Start with items they like in the categories of veggies, fruit, whole grains, dairy and healthy protein,” says Jessica Kuraishy, a health coach and behavior change expert at Sharp Health Plan.
+“Start with items they like in the categories of veggies, fruit, whole grains, dairy and healthy protein,” says Lindsay Yau, a registered dietitian nutritionist and wellness education specialist at Sharp Rees-Stealy Medical Centers.
 “Have your child help too.”

 Instead of ice cream

 Instead of fruit juice

 Blend your own smoothies.
 “They are a great way to get in a lot of different veggies and fruit, and leafy greens are virtually tasteless in smoothies,” says Yau.
-To make a “milkshake,” try blending milk or yogurt with frozen fruit, and steer clear of ingredients with added sugar.
+To make a “milkshake,” try blending milk or plain yogurt with frozen fruit, and steer clear of ingredients with added sugar.
 A greater fruit-to-milk ratio will make the shake thicker and comparable in consistency to ice cream shakes.